karmada-io/community/cncf_process/incubation_proposal/incubation_proposal.md

     The aim is to minimize the permissions of the control plane and reduce blast radius to member clusters after a control plane failure.
   - Another target is on multi-cluster access control with finer-grained security isolation on the control plane.
 * **Larger scalability**.
 We have been working on improving user experience in large-scale scenarios with the previous releases.
+  We launched a large-scale test on Karmada to obtain baseline performance metrics for Karmada managing multiple Kubernetes clusters.
+  The test results show that Karmada can stably support 100 large-scale clusters with 500,000 nodes connected at the same time, running more than 2 million pods.
   Multicloud means larger resource pools, which brings greater performance pressure to the multi-cloud management platform.
   In large-scale scenarios, we will continue to reduce the access latency, resources consumed, and stability impact on the system under high concurrency.
 * **Multi-cluster observability**.
 Multi-cluster observability is an important part in a multi-cluster orchestration.
 We will continue to: